 An impairment analysis is performed at each reporting date on an individual basis for major customers.
 In addition, a large number of minor receivables are grouped into homogenous groups and assessed for impairment collectively.
 The calculation is based on historical information and other market related factors.
 The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets.
 The Company does not hold collateral as security.
-The Company evaluates the concentration of risk with respect to trade receivables as low, as its customers are widely dispersed and operate in largely independent markets.
+The Company evaluates the concentration of risk with respect to trade receivables as low, as its major customers are related parties.
 The average credit period ranges between 30 and 90 days.